Back to: TD-160 Dept.

 Above scan taken from an audio magazine classifieds circa 1989

 I didn't completely forget the Chadwick mods and when renewed interest in vinyl came over me, (circa 1990's) I began looking for information on Chadwick Modifications and exactly what it was that the company did for its customer's tables.
 The links below offer the best detail I could find.
-Chadwick died in 1999 and took the knowledge of his method with him.
+Steven C. Grant died in 1999 and, as far as I know, took the knowledge of his method with him.
 Otherwise I'd have called him up.